Panasonic L1 vs Sony A7 III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-L1 and Sony Alpha A7 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the L1 does not offer wifi capability.
+In contrast, the L1 does not provide wifi capability.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the L1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the L1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the L1 was succeeded by the Panasonic L10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic L1 and the Sony A7 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.